mage-ai/mage-ai/docs/deploy/ci_cd/README.md

 ### GCP

+1. You’ll need to add these roles to the service account that you’ll be using to deploy Mage from GitHub:
+    1. Artifact Registry Read
+    1. Artifact Registry Writer
+    1. Cloud Run Admin
+    1. Service Account Token Creator
+    1. Service Account User
 1. In the field labeled <b>Name</b>, enter the value `GCP_CREDENTIALS`.
 1. In the field labeled <b>Secret</b>, enter the JSON string containing your GCP service account credentials.
 It should look something like this: